York13Pud/swift-100-days-of-swiftui/project-03-views-and-modifiers/README.md

 }
 ```

 As you can see, there are two ways to call the custom modifier.
-The first is with the `.modifier` method (example 1), which calls the custom modifier directly or create an extension to `view` and call that (example 2).
+The first is with the `.modifier` method (example 1), which calls the custom modifier directly or create an extension to `view` and call that (example 2) instead.